jp-embedded/tesla-cron/README.md

 ### Configuring
 Currently the configuration is hardcoded in config.inc.
 Edit this file to match your account.
 The configuration supports one tesla account with multiple cars each with multiple accosiated calendars.
 You need to use the private ical address for tesla-cron to be able to read the calendar titles.

 Generate an access token.
-This can be generated at eg TeslaFi or the Tesla Access Token Generator chrome extension.
-Use the auth.py script to store this:
+Use the auth.sh script to generate and store it:
 ```
-$python3 auth.py
+$./auth.sh
 ```
 ### Carnot
 If you want to use carnot for future price predictions, create an account at carnot.dk to generate an apikey.
 Add this apikey co config.inc.
 Carnot will try to predict prices about a weak ahead.
 Without Carnot, future prices are known for only about a day ahead.